alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 20 july 2025 | 01:14
+## sunday, 20 july 2025 | 01:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-07-20, 00:45)

-🌡️ Temp: 19.3°C (feels like 19.3°C) <br>
+Weather Report ⚠️

+It seems like the weather data is currently unavailable. ❓

-☁️ Condition: Cloudy <br>
+☁️ A Bit of a Mystery Morning ☁️ <br>
-💨 Wind: Light ESE breeze at 1.9 m/s, with gusts up to 7.4 m/s <br>
-💧 Humidity: Quite humid at 87% <br>
-📉 Pressure: 1012 mb (sea level), 994 mb (surface) <br>
-☁️ Cloud cover: Completely overcast (100%), with cloud base at 4.3 km and ceiling at 8.4 km <br>
-👁 Visibility: Excellent at 16 km <br>

-☁️ Calm and Cloudy Night <br>
-A mild and completely overcast night settles over Moscow.
-The air is still, offering a quiet, peaceful atmosphere as the city rests under a blanket of clouds.
+The weather is playing shy this morning, keeping its details under wraps.
+Perhaps it's a perfect excuse for a quiet, unplanned start to the day.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence